mikededo/eslint-plugin-svelte-tailwindcss/CONTRIBUTING.md

 the right package manager when you run commands.
 See more info regarding `corepack` in [here](https://nodejs.org/api/corepack.html).

+### Creating a new rule

+To create a new rule, you can use the `bun gen:rule` command.

 ### Linting/formatting

 This project uses only `eslint` for both linting and formatting.
 In case you